heykarimoff/bocadillo/docs/how-to/deploy-to-heroku.md

 ## requirements.txt

-Heroku recognizes an app as a Python app by the existence of a Pipfile or requirements.txt file in the root directory.
-So mention all your python dependencies with the version in this file.
+Heroku recognizes a Python app by the existence of requirements.txt file in the root directory (see [Python Dependencies via Pip](https://devcenter.heroku.com/articles/python-pip)).
+Here's an example of what yours may look like:

 ```
 bocadillo